maxts0gt/maxts0gt/README.md

 ## About Me

--   🔭 I’m currently working on: Building pipelines and implementing best DevSecOps best practices.
+-   🔭 I’m currently working on: Building pipelines and implementing DevSecOps best practices.
 -   🌱 I’m currently learning: Trying to deepen my knowledge on Kubernetes and Microservices.
 -   🤔 What I want to learn next: Mostly SRE and Security related practices.
 -   📫 How to reach me: `@maxtsogt` on [Twitter!](https://twitter.com/maxtsogt)